refactco/ai-chatbot/docs/ARTIFACT-TESTING.md

 - Format and clean data (simulated in mock mode)
 - Analyze data (simulated in mock mode)

+## Version Control Testing

+The artifact system includes a comprehensive version control system that you can test with these steps:

+1. **Create Multiple Versions**:
+   - Open any artifact (text works best for this test)
+   - Make changes to the content and wait for auto-save
+   - Make additional changes to create multiple versions
+   - Observe the "Saving changes..." and "Updated X minutes ago" indicators

+2. **Navigate Versions**:
+   - Use the version navigation arrows in the toolbar (top-right)
+   - Navigate backwards through version history
+   - Note the version indicator showing your position (e.g., "2 / 5")
+   - Observe that the content changes to show the historical version

+3. **Compare Versions**:
+   - While viewing a previous version, click the "diff/edit" toggle button
+   - Switch between "edit" mode (view only) and "diff" mode
+   - In diff mode, you should see content differences highlighted

+4. **Restore Previous Versions**:
+   - Navigate to an earlier version
+   - Click "Restore this version" in the footer
+   - Confirm that all later versions are removed
+   - Verify you can now edit the restored version

+## Storage System Testing

+The artifact system uses two storage mechanisms that can be tested:

+### API Storage Testing
+By default, artifacts use the API storage system.
+This can be observed through network requests when:
+- Loading an artifact
+- Saving changes
+- Navigating through versions
+- Restoring previous versions

+### Local Storage Testing
+Special document IDs trigger the local storage system instead:

+1. **Local Document Creation**:
+   - Create an artifact with standard commands
+   - In browser developer tools, open the Application tab
+   - Check localStorage for keys starting with `local-document-`
+   - Observe the JSON structure containing version history

+2. **Local Storage Persistence**:
+   - Make changes to a local document
+   - Refresh the page
+   - Verify that changes are preserved
+   - Navigate through version history to confirm all versions were saved

+3. **Local Document Restoration**:
+   - Navigate to an earlier version of a local document
+   - Click "Restore this version"
+   - Observe the page reload
+   - Verify that the restored version is now the latest version

+## Debugging Version History

+If you encounter issues with version history:

+1. **Check Version Count**:
+   - Look at the version indicator in the toolbar (e.g., "3 / 5")
+   - Verify that the expected number of versions exists

+2. **Inspect Local Storage**:
+   - In browser developer tools, examine localStorage entries
+   - Look for the document ID in the key name
+   - Parse the JSON to view all versions and their timestamps

+3. **Monitor Network Requests**:
+   - For API-based documents, watch network requests
+   - Check for status codes and responses
+   - Verify document ID parameters in requests

+4. **Console Logs**:
+   - Version-related operations log to the console
+   - Check for "Created new version" messages
+   - Look for any errors during version operations

+## Mobile Testing

+Test artifact interactions on mobile devices:

+1. **Mobile Layout**:
+   - Verify that the artifact expands to full screen on mobile
+   - Confirm that controls are accessible and properly sized
+   - Test scrolling and zooming gestures

+2. **Version Navigation**:
+   - Verify that version controls work on mobile
+   - Test version restoration on smaller screens
+   - Confirm that messages are hidden on mobile view

 ## Implementation Details

 The artifacts are implemented using a component architecture with: